-Dr. Mark C. Thompson is Senior Associate Fellow at King Faisal Center for Research & Islamic Studies in Riyadh.
-Mark has lived and worked in Saudi Arabia since 2001 for diverse institutions such as Saudi Arabian Airlines, the Saudi Arabian National Guard, and Prince Sultan University.
-Mark holds a Ph.D. from the Institute of Arab & Islamic Studies, University of Exeter, UK.
-His principal research areas are Saudi sociopolitical development and societal transformation and he has published on topics such as Saudi youth issues and challenges facing Saudi women leaders in publications such as the Journal of Arabian Studies; Asian Affairs; Middle Eastern Studies; Middle East Policy; POMPES Studies, Chatham House, King Faisal Center for Research and Islamic Studies and Gulf Affairs.
+Dr. Mark C. Thompson is Senior Research Fellow and Head of the Socioeconomics Unit at King Faisal Center for Research and Islamic Studies (KFCRIS) in Riyadh.
+He was previously Assistant Professor of Middle East Studies at King Fahd University of Petroleum and Minerals (KFUPM), Dhahran, Saudi Arabia, (2012-2019) where he taught undergraduate courses in International Relations and Globalization.
+Mark has lived and worked intermittently in Saudi Arabia since 2001 for diverse institutions such as Saudi Arabian Airlines, the Saudi Arabian National Guard, and Prince Sultan University.
+Mark holds a Ph.D. from the Institute of Arab & Islamic Studies, University of Exeter, UK, where he also taught a course on Political Reform in the Gulf.
+Mark also runs his own consultancy business that offers an objective perspective of contemporary Saudi socio-political issues.
+His principal research areas are Saudi socio-political development and societal transformation, and he has published on topics such as Saudi youth issues and challenges facing Saudi women leaders in publications such as the British Journal of Middle East Studies,

+Journal of Arabian Studies, Asian Affairs, Middle Eastern Studies, Middle East Policy; POMPES Studies, Chatham House, King Faisal Center for Research and Islamic Studies and Gulf Affairs.
 In addition, he published a book with I.B.
 Tauris "Saudi Arabia and the Path to Political Change: National Dialogue and Civil Society" (2014).
 Mark is also the co-editor of the IB Tauris book entitled "Policy-Making in the GCC: State, Citizens and Institutions" (2017) with Dr. Neil Quilliam from Chatham House based on their Gulf Research Meeting workshop in 2015 as well as providing chapters on Saudi Arabia for edited books such as "Public Brain Power: Civil Society and Resource Management" Palgrave Macmillan (2017).
-In September 2019 Mark published his Cambridge University Press book "Being Young Male and Saudi: Identity and Politics in a Globalized Kingdom" about societal issues and change from the perspective of young Saudi men.
-He also has another forthcoming co-edited book with Dr. Neil Quilliam "Domestic Policy Making and Governance in Saudi Arabia".
-Additionally, Mark collaborates with different Saudi institutions such as the Misk Foundation and makes numerous presentations at international conferences, workshops and seminars every year.
+In October 2019 Mark published his Cambridge University Press book "Being Young Male and Saudi: Identity and Politics in a Globalized Kingdom" about societal issues and change from the perspective of young Saudi men.
+He also has another forthcoming co-edited book with Dr. Neil Quilliam "Domestic Policy Making and Governance in Saudi Arabia" based on their 2019 GRM workshop.

 Dr. Neil Quilliam is an Associate Fellow with the Middle East and North Africa (MENA) Programme at Chatham House.
-He was Director of Chatham House's Future Dynamics in the Gulf project (2017-2019), previously directed its Syria and Its Neighbours policy initiative (2015-2017); he is also CEO of Castlereagh Associates.
+He was Director of Chatham House's Future Dynamics in the Gulf project (2017-2019), previously directed its Syria and Its Neighbours policy initiative (20152017); he is also CEO of Castlereagh Associates.
 Before joining Chatham House 2014, Neil served as Senior MENA Energy Adviser at the Foreign and Commonwealth Office (FCO), Senior Analyst at Control Risks, London, and Senior Programme Officer at the United Nations University, Amman.
-Neil has lived in Saudi Arabia, Jordan and the United Arab Emirates, and has travelled extensively around the MENA region, working on a variety of development, education and research projects.
-He has published a number of books and articles on international relations and political economy of Syria, Jordan, Iraq and the Gulf Cooperation Council states.
+Neil has lived in Saudi Arabia, Jordan, and the United Arab Emirates, and has travelled extensively around the MENA region, working on a variety of development, education, and research projects.
+He has published a number of books and articles on international relations and political economy of Syria, Jordan, Iraq, and the Gulf Cooperation Council states.
 Neil was the first recipient of the Prince of Wales and King Faisal Foundation Scholarship in 1998.
 He received his PhD in International Relations from the University of Durham in 1997.